-Mark heads the partner and head of the non-contentious side of two of the firm's practice groups: the finance group and the financial services group of Stephenson Harwood based in Hong Kong.
+Mark heads the non-contentious side of two practice groups: the finance group and the financial services group of Stephenson Harwood in Greater China.
 From a wide-ranging commercial law background, he specializes in providing general banking, finance, insolvency, financial/investment regulatory and employment advice to financial and investment institutions and intermediaries, investment funds, insolvency practitioners, borrowers, investors and issuers.
 He handles transactions involving secured and unsecured lending (bilateral and syndicated), ship and other asset finance, trade finance, structured finance, finance asset sales, debt issues, investment products, financial and equity derivatives, bank mergers, contractual debt restructurings and insolvencies.

 Mark concentrates on the financial services sector, advising not only financial and investment institutions and intermediaries but also their customers on the borrower, issuer or investor side.
 As a result of servicing his clients' needs in many areas, Mark's experience allows him to advise such clients not only on their core financial services activities, such as financial and investment services and products, but also on regulatory, compliance, employment, insolvency and corporate law issues.
 Clients include major US and European banks, such as Wachovia, State Street, Société Générale and Natixis, and brokers and fund managers, such as CVC, DB Zwirn, Icap and Stark Investments.